ocean-cat-complex/ocean-cat-complex.github.io/content/home/demo-hero.md

 ---

 <br />
-<font size=5>Our group seek to develop powerful chemistry-driven toolkits for generating specifically modified proteins and peptides bearing magic natural or artificial chemical moieties, which benefit the mechanistic investigation and biomedical application.
+<font size=5>We seek to develop powerful chemistry-driven toolkits for generating specifically modified proteins and peptides bearing magic natural or artificial chemical moieties, which benefit the mechanistic investigation and biomedical application.

 Our group is very interdisciplinary.
 Welcome the graduate and undergraduate students who are enthusiastic about protein chemistry and biology to join us!</font>